blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...11]injected/+page.md

 })
 ```

 You may want to display all unavailable injected wallets, but filter out specific wallets based on their availability.
-For example I may want to display all unavailable wallets except when Binance and Bitski wallet is unavailable, then don't show them, but if they are available, then do show them.
+For example, I may want to display all unavailable wallets except when Binance and Bitski wallet is unavailable, then don't show them, but if they are available, then do show them.
 To do this, the filters value has been extended to have a new value: `'unavailable'`, as in; remove this wallet if it is unavailable, even though `displayUnavailable` wallets is set:

 ```javascript
 const injected = injectedModule({